Mervin F. Verbit: Academic background

 Other areas of academic involvement include serving as Chairman of the Editorial Board of the Contemporary Jewry journal (1977-1980), as a contributing editor for Review of Religious Research (1977-1979), and as a member of the Wilstein Institute for Jewish Policy Studies' Advisory Board (1990-199?).

 Measures of religiosity

 Verbit was among the sociologists of religion to explore the theoretical analysis of the sociological dimensions of religiosity.
-His contribution includes measuring religiosity through six different "components" (similar to Charles Glock's five-dimensional approach (Glock, 1972: 39)), and the individual's behaviour vis-à-vis each one of these components has a number of "dimensions", making it a twenty-four-dimensional measure of religiosity.Küçükcan, T. (2010).
-"Multidimensional Approach to Religion: a way of looking at religious phenomena".
-Journal for the Study of Religions and Ideologies, 4(10), 60-70.
+His contribution includes measuring religiosity through six different "components" (similar to Charles Glock's five-dimensional approach (Glock, 1972: 39)), and the individual's behaviour vis-à-vis each one of these components has a number of "dimensions", making it a twenty-four-dimensional measure of religiosity.

 The twenty-four-dimensional religiosity measure

 Verbit's six components of religiosity are: